kowshid/kowshid.github.io/_pages/experiences.md

 bKash is Bangladesh’s largest mobile financial service provider, empowering more than 80 million people with digital payment solutions and driving financial inclusion and digital literacy.
 It is one of top fintech companies in the world in the payments section according to <a href="https://www.cnbc.com/the-worlds-top-fintech-companies-2025/" target="_blank" rel="noopener noreferrer">CNBC</a>.

-- Involved in the development and maintenance of bKash's Payment Gateway, a key component of the company's operations,  processing a daily average of 410 thousand transactions.
-Used Spring Boot, AWS Cognito, Lambda, DynamoDB, and Cloudwatch.
+- Contributed to and maintained bKash’s Payment Gateway, a key component of the company’s operations, processing over 410k daily transactions.
+Used Spring WebFlux, AWS Cognito, Lambda, DynamoDB, and CloudWatch.
-- Redesigned the payment modules of the gateway to microservice architecture from serverless Lambda functions, reducing response time by 50%.
+- Redesigned the payment modules of the gateway to an object-oriented microservice architecture from serverless Lambda functions, reducing response time by 50%.
 Used Reactive Java, Redis, API Gateway, and Locust.
-- Migrated Merchant Notification system to a reactive module, enabling the new solution to handle 7000 requests per minute.
+- Migrated the Merchant Notification system to a reactive module, enabling the new solution to handle 7000 requests per minute.
 Used Reactive Java, AWS Simple Notification Service, and S3 Bucket.
-- Enhanced system security by implementing API request-response cipher mechanism and AWS Web Application Firewall (WAF) rules.
+- Enhanced system security by implementing a REST API request-response cipher mechanism and AWS Web Application Firewall (WAF) rules.
 - Introduced Agent-to-Merchant (A2M) and Merchant-to-Merchant(M2M) transactions to increase transaction volume by 17%.
+- Built CI/CD pipelines with GitHub Actions to run tests on pull requests and deploy changes to a test server, ensuring reliable and efficient development workflows.
+- Automated local development environment setup using Terraform and AWS CLI, eliminating manual setup errors.
+- Onboarded and trained new team members on tech stack and procedures.

 ## <a href="https://www.revesoft.com/" target="_blank" rel="noopener noreferrer">Reve Systems</a>, Dhaka, Bangladesh